Scanning gate microscopy in graphene nanostructures: Introduction

 \section{Introduction}

 Graphene has established itself as a unique platform for revealing new physical features since it was discovered \cite{Novoselov:2004,Novoselov:2005}, due to the electron pseudorelativistic dispersion and its exceptional high mobilities.
 Its two-dimensional carbon atom lattice leads to a gapless linear dispersion at low energies, and the corresponding electrons, so-called massless Dirac fermions, can be described in the low-energy regime by a two-dimensional Dirac equation \cite{Neto:2009}.
 Understanding the underlying principles of electronic transport properties of high-mobility graphene nanostructures in the quantum coherent regime is of significant basic interest, as well as crucial for future nanoelectronics applications \cite{Peres:2010}.
-A variety of experimental techniques have been employed in this quest; among them, the scanning gate microscopy (SGM), originally applied to the two-dimensional electron gas (2DEG) in the vicinity of a quantum point contact (QPC) defined on a semiconductor heterojunction \cite{Topinka:2000}.
+A variety of experimental techniques have been employed in this quest, among them, scanning gate microscopy (SGM), originally applied to the two-dimensional electron gas (2DEG) in the vicinity of a quantum point contact (QPC) defined on a semiconductor heterojunction \cite{Topinka:2000}.

 In the SGM technique, a probe, consisting of a metallized atomic force microscope (AFM) tip, perturbs the sample local electrostatic potential, while electron transport is measured.
-The provided spatial resolution of the tip-position dependent conductance gives additional information regarding coherent transport, beyond that gained in a standard transport measurement \cite{sellier2011}.
+The provided spatial resolution of the tip-position-dependent conductance gives additional information regarding coherent transport, beyond that gained in a standard transport measurement \cite{sellier2011}.
 The 2DEG that forms in the intrinsically two-dimensional structure of graphene is particularly suited for scanning probe techniques.
-Several groups have used SGM techniques to detect localized charges \cite{Schnez2010,Pascher2012,Garcia2013} and charge inhomogeneities \cite{Jalilian_2011} in graphene samples.
-Moreover, the electronic cyclotron orbits in graphene \cite{Bhandari2016} and scarred wave functions \cite{Cabosart2017} have been imaged using SGM techniques.
+Several groups have used SGM in order to detect localized charges \cite{Schnez2010,Pascher2012,Garcia2013} and charge inhomogeneities \cite{Jalilian_2011} in graphene samples.
+Moreover, SGM techniques have been employed to image the electronic cyclotron orbits in graphene \cite{Morikawa2015, Bhandari2016} and scarred wave functions \cite{Cabosart2017}, as well as to probe conductance fluctuations \cite{Berezovsky2010a} and weak localization \cite{Berezovsky2010b, Chuang2016} for coherent transport in graphene.